In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 Revd Maxwell Mochluff Ben-Oliel

-Originally named Mejluf, he was born into a wealthy Jewish family in Tangier,
+Originally named Mejluf, he was born into a wealthy Sephardic Jewish family in Tangier,

 Morocco in 1832.
 His parents intended Mejluf to train as a Rabbi, he

-was educated at the Rabbinical College in Tangiers, where he spent
+was educated at the Rabbinical College in Tangier, where he spent

 five years studying the Talmud, Maimonides and Rabbinical